What is Renewable Energy?

 Renewable energy is an energy that is produced from natural processes and continuously replenished.
-Few examples of renewable energy are the sunlight, water, wind, tides, geothermal heat and biomass.
-The energy that is provided by the renewable energy resources is used in 5 important areas such as air and water cooling/heating, electricity generation, rural sector and transportation.
+Few examples of renewable energy are the sunlight, water, wind, tides, geothermal heat, and biomass.
+The energy that is provided by renewable energy resources is used in 5 important areas such as air and water cooling/heating, electricity generation, rural sector, and transportation.

 The existence of renewable energy resources is spread over to a wide geographical area in comparison to the conventional energy resources which are often concentrated to a limited number of countries like the oil and gas are mostly concentrated in the Middle East countries.
 The use of renewable energy resources in energy generation is resulting in less pollution and have a significant effect on economic benefits and energy security.